ncatlab/nlab-content/pages/659.md

 }$$
 The image of this morphism is a normal sub-crossed module of $(M,P,\mu)$, so we can form a quotient
 $$\overline{\mu} : M/\lambda L \to P/\nu N,$$
-and this is a crossed module, as is the kernal crossed module of this (horizontal) morphism.
+and this is a crossed module, and is the kernel crossed module of this (horizontal) morphism.

 ## Examples